Turkish police fire water cannon to prevent park protest

 The Council of Europe's Human Rights Commissioner pressed Turkey on Monday to investigate reports police used excessive force to contain the protests and punish anyone found guilty.

-A Turkish court has canceled the Taksim Square redevelopment project, including the construction of the replica barracks, although the authorities can appeal against the ruling.
+A Turkish court has cancelled the Taksim Square redevelopment project, including the construction of the replica barracks, although the authorities can appeal against the ruling.

 The ruling marked a victory for the coalition against the project and a blow for Erdogan, who stood firm against protests and riots he said were stoked by terrorists and looters.